satansdeer/satansdeer.github.com/content/legacy-posts/git-remote-origin-push-pull/index.md

 A Git remote is a named connection to another copy of the repository.

-Most often, that other copy lives on GitHub, GitLab, Bitbucket, or a private server.
-The default remote name is usually `origin`.
+Most , that other copy lives on GitHub, GitLab, Bitbucket, or a private server.
+The default remote name is `origin`.

 You use remotes to share commits with other machines and other people.